 These three top ecommerce platforms provide considerable value to users.

-Shopify – Shopify is known for having one of the best e-commerce blogs in the industry, but they don’t disappoint in their plugin options, SEO capabilities or website themes, either.
-When doing a Shopify review, one additional area where Shopify shines is in offering customized tools for owners to make sites more aesthetically appealing.
+Shopify - Shopify is known for having one of the best e-commerce blogs in the industry, but they don’t disappoint in their plugin options, SEO capabilities or website themes, either.
+When doing a Shopify review, one additional area where it shines is in offering customized tools for owners to make sites more aesthetically appealing.
 From conversion marketing options like customized buy buttons to logo branding tools, Shopify allows ecommerce owners to cut a lot of corners without sacrificing brand or design quality.

 Magento - Another heavy hitter among e-commerce platform providers, Magento, like Shopify, offers several different pricing packages depending upon a business’ size and needs.
 While Magento is praised for its intuitive interface and offering the lowest price package of any ecommerce provider with their “Go” plan, they don’t host blogs and only offer SEO capabilities for advanced plans.
 But from a learning perspective, they run an informative, active blog with plenty of customer case studies, community-driven content and longer-form resources on the latest e-commerce happenings.